Coding on Raspberry Pi Remotely with VS Code

 After the installation of the extension, you should be able to see the new section added for the extension.
 Navigate to the new section and click the small ’+’ button to add a new host (Raspberry Pi in our case)

 VS Code will ask for the SSH connection command.
 On my Raspberry Pi, Ubuntu Server is installed as an operating system.
-User name typically will be ‘pi’ if you are using Raspberry Pi OS.
+The user name typically will be ‘pi’ if you are using Raspberry Pi OS.
 Of course, do not forget to change your IP address to your Raspberry Pi’s IP address.
 After entering the connection command line as below, press enter.

 SSH keys should be held somewhere on your local file system, VS Code will as for your preference.
 I typically use the .ssh folder under my user as shown in the image.